cooper-org/cooper/docs/source/additional_features.rst

-As in the :ref:`default parameter updates<basic_parameter_updates>`, we explicitly include a negative sign in front of the dual gradient to denote the `maximization` performed in the dual variables, since Pytorch optimizers use a minimization convention. **Cooper** handles the gradient sign flip internally.
+As in the :ref:`default parameter updates<basic_parameter_updates>`, we explicitly include a negative sign in front of the dual gradient to denote the `maximization` performed in the dual variables, since PyTorch optimizers use a minimization convention. **Cooper** handles the gradient sign flip internally.